alma/alma-php-client/README.md

 Alma PHP API client
 =====================

-This is the official PHP API client for Alma.
+This is the official PHP API client for [Alma](https://getalma.eu).

-**⚠️ Still a work in progress**
+This PHP API Client is being used in production on thousands of e-commerce websites and provides the necessary endpoints to build a full-fledge integration.
+It does not, however, implement the full Alma API as [documented here](https://api.getalma.eu/docs) yet.
+If you find yourself needing to use some endpoints that are not yet implemented, feel free to reach out! (or even better, submit a PR :))

 Installation
 ------------

-The Alma PHP API Client library requires at least PHP 5.6.
+The Alma PHP API Client library requires at least PHP 5.5.
 A modern, [supported PHP version](https://www.php.net/supported-versions.php) is highly recommended.

 ### Composer